GarrettJudd/Azure-UK-NHS/Data Warehouse/Azure Security and Compliance Blueprint - UK NHS Data Warehouse Overview.md

-# Azure Security and Compliance Blueprint: Data Warehouse for UK NHS GPG
+# Azure Security and Compliance Blueprint: Data Warehouse for UK NHS

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a data warehouse architecture in Azure that assists with the requirements of United Kingdom National Health Good Practices Guide (UK NHS GPG).
-It showcases a common reference architecture and demonstrates the proper handling of health-related data in a secure, compliant, multi-tier environment.
-This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.
+This Azure Security and Compliance Blueprint provides a reference architecture and guidance for a data warehouse solution suitable for securely ingesting, staging, storing, and interacting with sensitive healthcare data.
+This solution demonstrates ways in which customers can comply with guidance provided in the [Cloud Security Good Practice Guide](https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance/nhs-and-social-care-data-off-shoring-and-the-use-of-public-cloud-services/health-and-social-care-cloud-security-good-practice-guide) published by The United Kingdom’s [Health and Social Care Information Centre (NHS Digital)](https://digital.nhs.uk/), a partner of the National Health Service (NHS).
+The Cloud Security Good Practice Guide is based on the 14 Cloud Security Principles published by the UK National Cyber Security Centre.

-This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with UK NHS requirements.
-This solution provides a baseline to help customers deploy workloads to Azure in a UK NHS compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.
+This reference architecture, implementation guide, and threat model are intended to serve as a foundation for customers to adjust to their specific requirements and should not be used as-is in a production environment without additional configuration.
+Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

-Customers must demonstrate that an assessment was performed by a suitably qualified expert party, such as those certified under the CREST or CSA STAR scheme to be UK NHS compliant.

 ## Architecture diagram and components